Challenges and proposed solutions in modeling multimodal medical data: A systematic review: Results

-Following the overview of challenges and solutions in \autoref{Tab:challenges}, we next analyzed which combinations of data modalities were most frequently investigated and how they relate to the type of task addressed.
-Table~\ref{tab:modality_combinations} and Figure~\ref{fig:modality_histogram} summarize these distributions.
+Building on the challenges and solutions reported in Supplementary Table S3, we next analyzed which combinations of data modalities were most frequently investigated and how they relate to the type of task addressed.
+Table~\ref{tab:table2} and Figure~\ref{fig:fig6} summarize these distributions.
 The majority of studies combined imaging with clinical data (22 studies) or imaging with genomic data (19 studies), reflecting their central role in current multimodal applications.
 These combinations were most often applied to classification tasks, with 20 studies using imaging + clinical data and 4 studies using imaging + genomic data, contributing to a total of 27 classification studies across all modality categories.
 In contrast, other modality pairings were far less common: for example, wearables combined with clinical data appeared in 5 studies, while multi-triple combinations such as imaging + genomic + clinical were reported in only 3 studies.
-Reported performance metrics also varied widely across tasks, with accuracy and AUC dominating classification studies (e.g., AUC values typically ranged from 0.85 to 0.95), while the concordance index (C-index) was most common for survival prediction (generally between 0.70 and 0.77).
-This heterogeneity underscores the lack of standardization in evaluation practices and complicates direct comparisons across studies.
-Overall, these distributions highlight both the dominant trends in multimodal modeling and potential opportunities for future research on underrepresented modality pairings and on harmonized performance reporting.